kuanyoow/SC-Track/readme.md

 ### What's SC-Track?

 SC-Track is an efficient multi-object cell tracking algorithm that can generate accurate single cell linages from the segmented nucleus of timelapse microscopy images.
 It employs a probabilistic cache-cascade matching model that can tolerate noisy segmentation and classification outputs, such as randomly missing segmentations and false detections/classifications from deep learning models.
-It also has a built in cell division detection module that can assign mother-daughter relationships using the outline information of cells.
+It also has a built-in cell division detection module that can assign mother-daughter relationships using the outline information of cells.

 SC-Track allows users to use two different segmentation results as input.
-It can take either:
+It can either take:
-1) A greyscale Multi-TIFF image where every segmented instance of cells is given a unique pixel value and the background set as 0.
+1) A greyscale Multi-TIFF image, where every segmented instance of cells is given a unique pixel value and the background set as 0.
-2) A VGG image annotator (VIA2) compatible JSON file containing the segmented instances of every cell.
+2) A VGG image annotator (VIA2) compatible JSON file, containing a the segmented instances of every cell.

 SC-Track will output the tracking results in a track table for downstream analysis.
 It can optionally produce a png image folder containing the labelled cell linages, VIA2 combatible JSON file containing the tracking information and a collection of TrackingTree files to aid visualisation and analysis of the generated single cell tracks.